 We believe building modular and reusable hardware is critical towards optimizing the research and development effort.
 By increasing the technology readiness levels of existing technologies, we can drastically improve the project exploitation strategy.

-The sensor hardware operates as a platform where new sensor modules can be shipped and deployed by the Living Labs themselves when they are finished enabling faster iterations and upgrades even after the project finishes.
+The sensor hardware operates as a platform where new sensor modules can be shipped and deployed by researchers themselves.
+This allows for faster iterations and upgrades in shorter time.

 - Firmware: The software running inside the sensors.